frictionlessdata/frictionless-py/docs/formats/parquet.md

 ## Writing Data

-You can write a dataset to Pandas:
+You can write a dataset to Parquet:

 ```python script tabs=Python
 from frictionless import Resource